 The bilge lines and pumps are beneath the decks.
 The center drain location will vary slightly by model, but generally is found close to or adjacent to the driver's seat.
 It will be accessed through a hatch or access plate, which may be under marine carpet.
 A transom drain plug is on the centerline of the transom.
-Sea strainers are located in front of the engine.
+Sea strainers are located in front of the engine and can be accessed by removing the transmission cover on boats equipped with the 5000 or 7000 engines.
+On models equipped with the 5500 or 6000 engines, sea strainers are located on the engine and can be accessed by removing the starboard engine closeouts.
 Scuppers, where equipped, are located on the lowest point of the deck, under the rear seats.
 Bilge pump-out locations are on the side of the boat.
 Depending on the model, the pump-out may be on the bow or the gunnel.
 See Guide to Individual Models in this Owner's Manual to determine the location of bilge pump-out.
 (They are often adjacent to ballast overflow/vents.)